OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/drivers/genetic_algorithm.rst

 evaluate multiple points in your population by turning on the "paralllel" option and setting the "procs_per_model" to the number of processors that your model requires.
-Take care that you submit your parallel run with enough processors such that the number of processors the model requires divide evenly into it, as in this example, where the model requires 2 and we give it 4.
+Take care that you submit your parallel run with enough processors such that the number of processors the model requires divides evenly into it, as in this example, where the model requires 2 and we give it 4.

 .. embed-code::
     openmdao.drivers.tests.test_genetic_algorithm_driver.MPIFeatureTests4.test_option_procs_per_model